Saint-Galmier

 Saint-Galmier ([sɛ̃ ɡalmje]) is a city in eastern France.
 It is a commune in Loire department, and belongs to the arrondissement of Montbrison.
 Saint-Galmier covers an area of 19.5 square kilometers.
-As of January 1, 2018, it had a population of 5,737, ranking 1,903th among French communes.
+As of January 2021, it had a population of 5,842.

 Saint-Galmier, located on the river Coise, south-central Loire, is a regional central city known for the mineral water Badoit produced there.

 Place name

 The name of Saint-Galmier is from the Catholic saint Galmier or Baldomerus, who was a monk at the Basilica of Saint Justus in Lyon.

 During the French Revolution, Saint-Galmier was renamed Fontfortville by the revolutionaries because of his religious color, where "Fontfort" means "stable fountain".

 Geography

 Saint-Galmier is located in southeastern France, west-central Auvergne-Rhône-Alpes and east-central Loire, about 22 kilometers from the prefecture Saint-Étienne.
 Towns bordering Saint-Galmier include Bellegarde-en-Forez, Chambœuf, Chazelles-sur-Lyon, Cuzieu and Saint-Médard-en-Forez.